tywilkinson/hello-world/README.md

 Ty Wilkinson
 Timothy Marshall

-The program asks for name, age, and asks what you want to say.
+The program asks for name, age, and prints back out to the user.